-- 98. The BDR analysis discussed in paragraph 97 assesses whether a transaction can withstand different patterns of defaults.
-However, we also focus on: - The distribution of scenario BDRs to consider whether the results are skewed; - Whether BDR "failures" are associated with certain default patterns and timings; - The distribution of BDRs obtained by percentiles relative to the distribution of expected default rates under the different sensitivity analyses; and - The comparison of scenario BDRs to our forecast of corporate default rates over the coming three years.
+- 96. The BDR analysis assesses whether a transaction can withstand different patterns of defaults.
+However, we also focus on: - The distribution of scenario BDRs to consider whether the results are skewed: - Whether BDR "failures" are associated with certain default patterns and timings; - The distribution of BDRs obtained by percentiles relative to the distribution of expected default rates under the different sensitivity analyses; and - The comparison of scenario BDRs to our forecast of corporate default rates over the coming three years.